chocolatey/docs/input/en-us/guides/organizations/quick-start-guide/certificate-renewal.md

 This script should be saved on your repository server at `C:\choco-setup\scripts\Set-NexusCert.ps1`.

-You can download this file directly from [here](https://github.com/chocolatey/choco-quickstart-scripts/blob/main/scripts/Set-NexusCert.ps1), or copy the below code and save it manually.
+You can [download the Set-NexusCert.ps1 file directly](https://github.com/chocolatey/choco-quickstart-scripts/blob/main/scripts/Set-NexusCert.ps1), or copy the below code and save it manually.

 ```powershell
 <#